 Season 5 began filming in July 2021 at Elstree Studios just outside London.
 Here's everything you need to know about The Crown season 5 on Netflix

 The Crown season 5 release date

-Reports suggest filming on the sixth — and final — series could begin before the fifth series has been released, meaning there would not be such a long wait before we discover how the story ends.
+The sixth — and final — series began filming before the fifth series has been released, meaning there would not be such a long wait before we discover how the story ends.

 The Crown season 5 cast — who plays who

 Imelda Staunton will play the Queen in The Crown season 5

 Imelda Staunton will play Queen Elizabeth II in the fifth and final season of The Crown. pic.twitter.com/hUOob58A9pJanuary 31, 2020